truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 ![alt text][image6]
 ![alt text][image7]
 ---

+As we see in the pictures, a lot of false positives were detected.
+To reject these detections, we need a threshold to filter out the unexpected detection, as well as more scales to detect objects with different size.

 ### Video Implementation

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)